Incident at Petrich: Incident

-In the second version, the incident was caused on October 18 by Bulgarian soldiers, who crossed the Greek border, attacked a Greek outpost at Belasitsa and killed a Greek captain and a sentry.
+In the second version, according to Greek claims, the incident was caused on October 18 by Bulgarian soldiers, who crossed the Greek border, attacked a Greek outpost at Belasitsa and killed a Greek captain and a sentry.

-Bulgarian and Greek reactions
+Reactions

-Bulgaria explained that the firing was caused by misunderstanding and expressed its regret.
+Bulgaria explained that the firing was caused by a misunderstanding and expressed its regret.

 In addition, the Bulgarian government proposed the formation of a mixed commission of Greek and Bulgarian officers to investigate the incident, but the Greek government declined as long as Bulgarian troops remained on Greek territory.

 The Greek government, led by General Theodoros Pangalos, issued an ultimatum to Bulgaria of 48 hours to punish those responsible, an official apology, and two million French francs as compensation for the families of the victims.

 On October 22, 1925, Greece sent soldiers into Bulgaria to occupy the town of Petrich with the objective of enforcing the demands.

 International intervention

 Fighting between Greek and Bulgarian forces started, and Bulgaria appealed to the League of Nations to intervene in the dispute.
-Some chetas of Internal Macedonian Revolutionary Organization (IMRO), together with the sentries, organised defence lines against the Greeks near Petrich.
+Some chetas of the Internal Macedonian Revolutionary Organization (IMRO), together with the sentries, organised defence lines against the Greeks near Petrich.
 Volunteers and war veterans from the whole region were summoned to join the resistance.

 Greece made it clear that it was not interested in Bulgarian territory but demanded compensation.

-According to some contemporary newspapers, the town of Petrich was captured, but in fact the League of Nations sent a telegraph to both countries to order them to stop their armies, just few hours before the Greeks launched their attack.
+Some contemporary international newspapers reported that the town of Petrich had been captured.
+However, Bulgarian sources claim that the town successfully resisted the Greek attacks.
+In reality, the League of Nations ordered an immediate ceasefire just hours before the Greek army was due to launch its attack on the town.

-The League ordered a ceasefire, Greek troops to withdraw from Bulgaria and Greece to pay £45,000 to Bulgaria.
+The League's final ruling included a ceasefire, the withdrawal of Greek troops from Bulgaria and the payment of £45,000 in compensation to Bulgaria.

-Both countries accepted the decision, but Greece complained about the disparity between its treatment and Italy's treatment during the Corfu incident at 1923, in which Italy invaded and occupied the island, forcing Greece to pay war restitutions.
+Both countries accepted the decision, but Greece complained about the disparity between its treatment and Italy's treatment during the Corfu incident in 1923 in which Italy invaded and occupied the island and forced Greece to pay war restitutions.
 There was one rule in the League for the great powers like Italy and another for the smaller powers like Greece.

 The League Council sent military attaches from France, Italy and the United Kingdom to report to it when the hostilities ceased and to observe the withdrawal of the Greek troops.
 The attachés also decided that the Bulgarians should not reoccupy the territory until a certain time had elapsed to prevent incidents.

-The material and morale damage Greece had to pay was £45,000 (3 million Bulgarian levas) in compensation within two months, while Bulgaria compensated the victim's family.
+The material and morale damage Greece had to pay was £45,000 (3 million Bulgarian levas) in compensation within two months, while Bulgaria compensated the victims' family.

-Over 50 people had been killed, mostly Bulgarian civilians, before Greece complied.
+There were 50 victims, mostly civilians, on the Bulgarian side.
+Bulgarian estimates for losses on the Greek side count 121.